auth0/auth0-mcp-server/README.md

 3. Store your credentials securely in your system's keychain
 4. Configure Claude/Windsurf/Cursor Desktop to use the Auth0 MCP Server

+> [!IMPORTANT]
-**_NOTE:_** You'll need to restart Claude/Windsurf/Cursor Desktop after installation for the changes to take effect.
+> You'll need to restart Claude/Windsurf/Cursor Desktop after installation for the changes to take effect.

 ### 🔌 Connecting to Claude Desktop